Quarantine Period Policy

 - Electronics and appropriate chargers (phone, laptop, etc.)

-- Common Room Items: Fan, desk lamp, power strip, kleenex, cleaning supplies
+- Common Room Items: Fans, cleaning supplies, desk lamp, power strip, kleenex, lightbulbs, flashlight, laundry detergent

 Health Monitoring During Quarantine

 Residents will receive a thermometer and should check their temperature twice a day.
 Students will be required to do a daily health check-in using the MyRISD app.
 If a student has a fever, cough, shortness of breath, or other COVID symptoms, they should contact Health Services.